aptima-ai/aptima_framework/docs/ten_agent/project_structure/property_json.md

 ## Connections

 The `connections` section contains the list of connections between nodes.
 Each connection specifies the source and destination nodes respectively.
-Every connection has an `extension_group` and `extension` property which is used to specify the source node, and it defines a set of multimodal data protocols(audio_frame, video_frame, data, cmd) supported by TEN Framwork.
+Every connection has an `extension_group` and `extension` property which is used to specify the source node, and it defines a set of multimodal data protocols(audio_frame, video_frame, data, cmd) supported by APTIMA Framwork.
 For each data protocols, it has a list of destination definitions, and each destination definition has a `name` property which is the key of the property data, and `dest` property which defines a list of destination nodes.
 Below is an example of how to connect two nodes,

 ```json
 {